 Fibre optic internet is becoming a standard, rather than a luxury.
 The capital's future digital connectivity will be built on fibre.

-Our roll-out of underground mobile services will see hundreds of kilometres of fibre laid in tunnels, creating a new fibre backbone for London.
+Our roll-out of underground mobile services has seen hundreds of kilometres of fibre laid in tunnels, creating a new fibre backbone for London.
 We also own the surface assets to support 'last mile' connectivity.

 The next generation of mobile networks - expected to be rolled out in the coming decade - will help address data consumption demand from the mobile market.
 To bring super-fast connections to mobile devices, many more cell sites will be needed, especially in high footfall areas.

-We have many assets on streets, such as lighting columns, that the partnership can use to provide unparalleled 5G and improved 4G coverage.
+We have many assets on streets, such as lighting columns, that the partnership can use to provide unparalleled 5G and improved 4G coverage above ground and 4G underground.

 In summer 2018, we asked interested parties to return a Standard Selection Questionnaire (SSQ).
-These have now been evaluated and shortlisted suppliers with suitable financial and technical capability will be invited to tender by the end of this year.
+These have now been evaluated and shortlisted suppliers with suitable financial and technical capability will be invited to tender in the coming weeks.

 Check back here for updates on this process.

-In summer 2017, we worked with mobile network operators on a trial of mobile coverage during non-passenger hours in the stations and deep-level tunnels of the Waterloo & City line.
-The trial showed that there was no interference with the existing railway signalling or radio systems.
+Prior to the Jubilee line trial in summer 2017, we worked with mobile network operators on a trial of mobile coverage during non-passenger hours in the stations and deep-level tunnels of the Waterloo & City line.